Baja Mexico: Sea of Cortez Discovery – Summer Student Adventure!

 - Learn to snorkel and explore coral reefs, rocky reefs, and sandy bays.

-- Dive in with 500 wild and playful wild sea lions.
+- Dive in with playful wild sea lions.

 - Experience beach-life while glamping on an uninhabited island.